wso2/docs-choreo-dev/en/developer-docs/docs/manage-databases-and-caches/choreo-managed-caches.md

 To connect to your Choreo-Managed Cache, follow these guidelines:

-- Use any legacy Redis® OSS compatible driver (in any programming language) to connect to your Choreo-Managed Cache.
+- Use any Redis® OSS compatible driver (in any programming language) to connect to your Choreo-Managed Cache.
 - You can find the connection parameters in the **Overview** section in the Choreo Console under the relevant database.
 Note that Choreo-Managed Cache enforces TLS.
 - Choreo-Managed Cache instances accept traffic from the internet by default.
 You can restrict access to specific IP addresses and CIDR blocks under **Advanced Settings**.